Eelco Heinen: Early life and career

+House of Representatives

 Heinen – then also political assistant of MP Klaas Dijkhoff – ran for member of parliament in the 2021 general election, being placed twelfth on the VVD's party list.
 He was again member of the campaign team and of the election program committee.
 He was elected, receiving 679 preference votes, and he was sworn in as House member on 31 March.
-Heinen's specializations are government budget, European and international monetary policy, financial markets, financial supervision, state participation, government expenditure, macroeconomic policy, European economic policy, and National Growth Fund and he is on the Committees for Economic Affairs and Climate Policy, European Affairs, Finance, and Public Expenditure.
+Heinen's specialties were government budget, European and international monetary policy, financial markets, financial supervision, state participation, government expenditure, macroeconomic policy, European economic policy, and National Growth Fund, and he was on the Committees for Economic Affairs and Climate Policy, European Affairs, Finance, and Public Expenditure.
 When prices of petrol were on the rise, Heinen proposed to bring a planned increase in the tax-exempt traveling allowance forward in time.
 He also complained about spending by the cabinet without the House's approval.
 The cabinet has this power in case of a crisis, but Heinen decried their repeated use of the provision.
+He later filed an amendment to only allow usage if the House agreed with the cabinet's reasoning of necessity.

+When the fourth Rutte cabinet collapsed in July 2023 – triggering a snap election in November – Heinen became the VVD's campaign leader.
+Following the election, Heinen remained the VVD's spokesperson for finances and macroeconomic policy (excluding taxation).
+Furthermore, he assisted party leader Dilan Yeşilgöz alongside Sophie Hermans in talks to form a new governing coalition between the PVV, VVD, NSC, and BBB.